 The story is simple but rooted in the superheroes’ humanity, giving the movie emotional weight when the second half kicks in.

 When the action starts rolling, the audience is taken into epic super-powered action pieces that are worth seeing in 3D.
 The action scenes are easy to follow and immerse the audience into what’s happening, rather than assault them with a barrage of pyrotechnics.

 Performances from the whole cast are top-notch, proving that with a well-written script superheroes can feel like real people thrown at an end of the world predicament.

 The leads have great screen chemistry and portray their true to their comic book characters convincingly.
 Robert Downey Jr. would have completely stolen the show if the other actors didn’t bring their A-game.

 Superhero movies have been a hit and miss lately, but Joss Whedon is able to balance just enough substance with style.
-The end result – he created a funny, thrilling and engaging movie that finally nails down the right formula and pulls off a superhero feat of his own.
+The end result – a funny, thrilling, and engaging movie that finally nails down the right formula and pulls off a superhero feat of his own.

 The Avengers is a well-written and directed movie that raises the bar for all other superhero movies to come.